ianzapolsky/ianzapolsky.github.io/_posts/2014-03-18-visualizing-buffons-needles.markdown

 By this time it was 5:00am and my buddy and I were tired, so we turned in for the night.
 But I've since gotten to play around with the simulation we built and it yields some cool looking devart.
-Check it out, and feel free to copy the code and make your own additions or modifications.
+Check it out!

 <button class="btn centered" onclick="painter.buffon('buffon2', true);">click me</button>
 <br>